-'Any identifying features?': Kiwis roast Northland man's mugshot
+'Any identifying features?': Kiwis roast wanted Northland man's mugshot

 "Man [it would] be like looking for a needle in a haystack," another joked.

-"He needs some 'Thin Lizzie'," one person advised while
+"He needs some 'Thin Lizzie'," one person advised while another claimed "[He's] probably trying to grow a beard now."

-Many couldn't help but be reminded of Mark Cropp and his "Devast8" tatoo.
-Mark's story went global after the Herald reported on his search for work last year.
+Many couldn't help but be reminded of Mark Cropp and his "Devast8" tattoo.
+Cropp's story went global after the Herald reported on his search for work last year.

 "When you meet Devast8 in prison," one person joked.